-Across the capital cities, Melbourne’s Brighton was the most popular suburb for serious house buyers, with 275,746 highly-engaged buyers looking at homes in the beachside suburb this year.
+Across the capital cities, Melbourne’s Brighton was the most popular suburb for house seekers, with 275,746 buyers looking at homes in the beachside suburb this year.
 Kellyville topped the list for Sydney (248,626 buyers), while government grants helped boost demand in Perth’s Baldivis (159,830 buyers).

 REA Group economist Anne Flaherty said the data suggested the COVID-driven trend towards bigger homes and extra space has continued into 2021 as people spend more time at home during the pandemic.

 “Homes in CBDs and in fringe markets tend to be quite small because the value of land is very high.
 With people working from home and spending more time at home in general, they are looking for bigger properties with more bedrooms,” she said.

 Separate data by realestate.com.au also revealed a similar trend for house values, with the biggest growth recorded in scenic and coastal suburbs.

 Across the capital cities, Phegans Bay topped the list in Greater Sydney, with average estimated house values rising 43% since the start of the year.
 Shoreham, on Melbourne’s Mornington Peninsula, recorded a 44% jump, and Brisbane’s Laceys Creek rose 33%.

 Ms Flaherty said their proximity to the CBD offered the best of both worlds.

 “They’re within about an hour-and-a-half from the city and they’ve got good transport infrastructure, but most are along the coast or in scenic areas.
 So, they’re appealing to people looking for that lifestyle, but still wanting to be close to amenities,” she explained.